What we have learned so far?

 In our effort to make Typotheque a responsible and responsive type foundry/design company with a focus on innovation and multilingual typography, we’d like to learn more from you about how we can create more useful and valuable typefaces.

-We created this online survey, and your honest feedback will play a large role in our decisions for the future.
+We created this online survey (ended now), and your honest feedback will play a large role in our decisions for the future.
 As a sign of appreciation, everyone who completes it will receive a 20% discount code for your next font order.